Mike-R-A/Creature/readme.md

 # Creature
-## An attempt at some basic learning AI using p5.js and typescript
+## An attempt at some basic learning AI

 - The creature (a gold blob) will attempt to keep the bar on the right at 100 by eating the other blobs.
 - The different blobs have different nutritional values, positive and negative.